New Plymouth Boys' High School

 New Plymouth Boys' High School is a single-sex boys' state secondary school in New Plymouth, Taranaki, New Zealand.

-The school currently caters for approximately 1300 students, including 210 boarders, on its 15 ha site.
+The school currently caters for approximately 1600 students, including 190 odd boarders, on its 15 ha site.

-The school often collaborates with the very close-by New Plymouth Girls' High School when participating in competitions and in extracurricular activities.

 History

 New Plymouth High School was established in 1878 by an Act of Parliament and was officially opened in 1882.
 The school was established on reserve land that had been set aside for educational purposes.
 The first headmaster was Ernest Pridham, who ran the school until his retirement in 1911.

 The school only admitted boys until 1885, when girls were accepted for the first time.
 It remained coeducational until 1914, when New Plymouth Girls' High School was established in Strandon.
 From this date, the school became New Plymouth Boys' High School.

 The school celebrated its 125th Jubilee in 2007.

 Thomas Shailer Weston was for some time a governor of the school.

 Pridham Hall

 Pridham Hall, named after the first headmaster Ernest Pridham, a Master of the Arts graduate from Dublin, is one of the heritage buildings from New Plymouth, registered by Heritage New Zealand as a Category 1 Historic Place.